In Pursuit of High Performance: Part II

 Nothing could be further from the truth.
 As one cautionary adage puts it, “Culture will eat strategy for breakfast.”
 That’s because culture determines the mindsets, attitudes and behaviors that prevail throughout the day-to-day operations of an organization.

 When management consultants are hired to guide an organization through change, their guidance may include training employees to become proficient with new systems, processes, methods, ways and means.
 That’s all fine.
 But any organization undertaking a transformative initiative without specifically addressing culture does so at its own peril: industry research reports that more than 70% of transformations fail – that is, don’t deliver the desired outcomes – and the intangibles of culture are often implicated in the breakdown.
-That’s why examining and upgrading culture is an essential element of Achieve performance training.
+That’s why examining and upgrading culture is an essential element of Achieve performance training from our performance experts.

 Whenever an organization is under significant pressure to change (and today this is true of virtually every organization) the workplace culture may either significantly accelerate or frustrate the desired transformation, or may do some of both.
 A successful transformation requires first understanding your organization’s existing culture – those unwritten rules, assumptions and norms – and then identifying what elements will need to shift or transform.